8 Unique Camino Rituals

 6. The Compostela

-The Compostela certificate is your pilgrim certificate, proof that you have walked at least the last 100km to Santiago or cycled at least the last 200km.
-It is issued by the Pilgrims Office in Santiago.
+The Compostela certificate is your pilgrim certificate and is proof that you have walked at least the last 100km to Santiago or cycled at least the last 200km.
+This certificate (along with many others) is issued by the Pilgrim’s Office in Santiago.

 8. Say the famous “Buen Camino!”

 While on the Camino, don’t forget to wish fellow pilgrims ‘Buen Camino!’ or ‘Ultreia‘ as you pass them on your way.
+It will fill you and your fellow pilgrims with a sense of community.
 Have a safe journey!